-HADRIAN’s WALL: the Director or possibly an assistant director will lead this trip (the wall is roughly two hours north of Harrogate) over the middle weekend, leaving either very early on the Sunday morning or possibly getting there the night before and staying in a local hostel.
+HADRIAN’s WALL: the Director or another experienced tutor will lead this trip (the wall is roughly two hours north of Harrogate), leaving very early on the middle Sunday morning and returning in time for the regular evening lecture.
 The wall was built by the eponymous Roman emperor as a defensive line at what was the very edge of the Roman Empire, just south of the modern Scottish border.
 As such there are a lot of very good remains of military bases as well as civilian settlements, not to mention some excellent museums.
 We will walk (for a couple of hours) along a section of the middle bit then visit various sites (with local guides) before getting back to Camp mid evening.
 Study will be led by the Camp staff on the trip and local guides dressed as Roman soldiers and/or Celtic tribesmen.
 Click here for some more academic information and here for a possible itinerary.
 There is an extra charge for this trip if you wish to participate, amount TBC.
 More information will be sent to signed-up students in May/June.

 YORK TRIP: just 21 miles away from Latin Camp, York will provide a lovely little breather in the middle of the second week.
 It will include various site and museum visits (both Roman and more recent) and some free time in the city centre – for the plan and some details on the sites we will probably see, click here.
 The York trip is included within the residential course fee.